 - Connect with the other attendees.
 Chances are you’ll meet high performing peers with strengths in places you’re not as strong.
 You could meet your next business partner, or at the very least, someone you can keep in touch with to bounce ideas off of later and keep each other accountable.

 When choosing what type of retreat to attend, the first thing you should do is evaluate what it is that you really need.
-If inspirational speeches and trust exercises aren’t your things, seek out options that focus on learning something that you’re interested in.
+If inspirational speeches and trust exercises aren’t your things, seek out options that focus on learning something you’re interested in.
 It is your responsibility to make sure you get value while you’re there so you can bring home the tools, motivation, contacts, and direction back to your business.

 The next thing to look at is where it happens.
-Retreat agendas are often jam packed full of business and personal development activities, education, training, and networking.
+Retreat agendas are usually jam packed full of business and personal development activities, education, training, and networking.
 When the day is over, you’ll undoubtedly be mentally exhausted and overwhelmed with the experiences of the day.
 Choose a retreat whose destination appeals to you, whether that be relaxing or exciting, comforting or exotic, historical or tropical.

 Using these principles, Anderson Business Advisors held the first annual Executive Retreat for Real Estate Investors in Maui last year.
 This exclusive retreat was designed to bring a perfect balance of education, professional advice, networking, and rejuvenation.